tobbelobb/stake-checker/README.md

 cargo run -- --help
 ```

-Do an example query for total issuance on polkadot
+Do an example rpc query for total issuance on polkadot
 ```bash
 cargo run -- --total_issuance
 ```